gitxandalf/gameZ/README.md

 Javascript | Python | Node.js | NPM | Flask | SQLAlchemy | Alembic | Git | HTML / JSX | CSS | React | Redux | Heroku

 ## Development Image of Categories Page
-### We, the creators, do not own nor claim ownership of any listed product images.
+### We, the creators, do not own nor claim ownership of any listed product images, product names or product descriptions.
+All listed prices are null as there is no way to take or accept payment on the site.
 ![This is an image](https://i.imgur.com/tXDbMTs.png)

 ## In order to run this application...